ietf-wg-cellar/ebml-specification/specification.markdown

 #### path

 The path defines the allowed storage locations of the `EBML Element` within an `EBML Document`.
 This path MUST be defined with the full hierarchy of `EBML Elements` separated with a `/`.
 The top `EBML Element` in the path hierarchy being the first in the value.
-The syntax of the `path` attribute is defined using this Augmented Backus-Naur Form (ABNF) [@!RFC5234] notation:
+The syntax of the `path` attribute is defined using this Augmented Backus-Naur Form (ABNF) [@!RFC5234] with the case sensitive update [@!RFC7405] notation:

 The `path` attribute is REQUIRED.

 ```
-EBMLFullPath          = [EBMLElementOccurence] EBMLReferencePath
+EBMLFullPath            = EBMLElementOccurence "(" EBMLReferencePath ")"
-EBMLReferencePath     = EBMLParentPath EBMLElementPath
+EBMLReferencePath       = [EBMLParentPath] EBMLElementPath
-EBMLParentPath        = *EBMLPathAtom / AllWildcard
+EBMLParentPath          = EBMLFixedParent EBMLLastParent
+EBMLFixedParent         = *(EBMLPathAtom)
 EBMLElementPath         = EBMLPathAtom / EBMLPathAtomRecursive
 EBMLPathAtom            = PathDelimiter EBMLAtomName
-EBMLPathAtomRecursive = "(1*" EBMLPathAtom ")"
+EBMLPathAtomRecursive   = "1*(" EBMLPathAtom ")"
+EBMLLastParent          = EBMLPathAtom / EBMLVariableParent
+EBMLVariableParent      = VariableParentOccurence "(\any)"
-EBMLAtomName          = 1*EBMLNameChar / AllWildcard
+EBMLAtomName            = 1*(EBMLNameChar)
-EBMLNameChar          = [A-Z] / [a-z] / [0-9] / "-" / "."
+EBMLNameChar            = ALPHA / DIGIT / "-" / "."
-AllWildcard           = "any"
 PathDelimiter           = "\"
-MinOccurence          = [0-9]+
-MaxOccurence          = [0-9]+
+AllWildcard             = %s"any"
-EBMLElementOccurence  = [MinOccurence] "*" [MaxOccurence]
+EBMLElementOccurence    = [EBMLMinOccurence] "*" [EBMLMaxOccurence]
+EBMLMinOccurence        = 1*DIGIT
+EBMLMaxOccurence        = 1*DIGIT
+VariableParentOccurence = [PathMinOccurence] "*" [PathMaxOccurence]
+PathMinOccurence        = 1*DIGIT
+PathMaxOccurence        = 1*DIGIT
 ```

 The `"*"`, `"("` and `")"` symbols MUST be interpreted as they are defined in the ABNF.
-The `EBMLAtomName` MUST NOT use the reserved word `"any"` corresponding to the `AllWildcard` value.

 The `EBMLPathAtom` part of the `EBMLElementPath` MUST be equal to the `name` attribute of the `EBML Schema`.

+The starting `PathDelimiter` of the path corresponds to the root of the `EBML Document`.

+The `EBMLElementOccurence` part is interpreted as an ABNF Variable Repetition.
+The repetition amounts correspond to how many times the `EBML Element` can be found in its parent `Parent Element`.

-The `MinOccurence` represents the minimum number of occurrences of this `EBML Element` within its `Parent Element`.
+The `EBMLMinOccurence` represents the minimum number of occurrences of this `EBML Element` within its `Parent Element`.
 Each instance of the `Parent Element` MUST contain at least this many instances of this `EBML Element`.
-If the `EBML Element` has an empty `EBMLParentPath` then `MinOccurence` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
-If `MinOccurence` is not present then that `EBML Element` is considered to have a `MinOccurence` value of 0.
-The semantic meaning of `MinOccurence` within an `EBML Schema` is considered analogous to the meaning of `minOccurs` within an `XML Schema`. `EBML Elements` with `MinOccurence` set to "1" that also have a `default` value (see [default](#default)) declared are not REQUIRED to be stored but are REQUIRED to be interpreted, see [Note on the Use of default attributes to define Mandatory EBML Elements](#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
-An `EBML Element` defined with a `MinOccurence` value greater than zero is called a `Mandatory EBML Element`.
+If the `EBML Element` has an empty `EBMLParentPath` then `EBMLMinOccurence` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
+If `EBMLMinOccurence` is not present then that `EBML Element` is considered to have a `EBMLMinOccurence` value of 0.
+The semantic meaning of `EBMLMinOccurence` within an `EBML Schema` is considered analogous to the meaning of `minOccurs` within an `XML Schema`. `EBML Elements` with `EBMLMinOccurence` set to "1" that also have a `default` value (see [default](#default)) declared are not REQUIRED to be stored but are REQUIRED to be interpreted, see [Note on the Use of default attributes to define Mandatory EBML Elements](#note-on-the-use-of-default-attributes-to-define-mandatory-ebml-elements).
+An `EBML Element` defined with a `EBMLMinOccurence` value greater than zero is called a `Mandatory EBML Element`.

-The `MaxOccurence` represents the maximum number of occurrences of this `EBML Element` within its `Parent Element`.
+The `EBMLMaxOccurence` represents the maximum number of occurrences of this `EBML Element` within its `Parent Element`.
 Each instance of the `Parent Element` MUST contain at most this many instances of this `EBML Element`.
-If the `EBML Element` has an empty `EBMLParentPath` then `MaxOccurence` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
-If `MaxOccurence` is not present then that `EBML Element` is considered to have an unbounded `MaxOccurence` value.
-The semantic meaning of `MaxOccurence` within an `EBML Schema path` is considered analogous to the meaning of `maxOccurs` within an `XML Schema`.
+If the `EBML Element` has an empty `EBMLParentPath` then `EBMLMaxOccurence` refers to constaints on the occurrence of the `EBML Element` within the `EBML Document`.
+If `EBMLMaxOccurence` is not present then that `EBML Element` is considered to have an unbounded `EBMLMaxOccurence` value.
+The semantic meaning of `EBMLMaxOccurence` within an `EBML Schema path` is considered analogous to the meaning of `maxOccurs` within an `XML Schema`.

+The `VariableParentOccurence` part is interpreted as an ABNF Variable Repetition.
+The repetition amounts correspond to the amount of unspecified `Parent Element` levels there can be between the `EBMLFixedParent` and the actual `EBMLElementPath`.

 If the path contains a `EBMLPathAtomRecursive` part, the `EBML Element` can occur within itself recursively (see the [recursive attribute](#recursive)).

-If the `EBMLParentPath` is `"*"` then that `EBML Element` can occur anywhere in the `EBML Document` including at the root.

 #### id